Chad-Mowbray/certs/README.md

 (run capture)

 Depending on what you were doing, you probably got quite a bit more than you were expecting.
-All that output can be overwhelming, so we're going to narrow things down a bit.
-We are only going to worry about a few of these things.
+All that output can be overwhelming, but we don't worry.
+We're going to walk through a few important points.

-Instead of just capturing everything, let's focus in on one particular website.
+Instead of just capturing everything, let's focus in on one particular website using a filter.
 We will look at derpturkey.com, a random Javascript coding blog.
 We'll first get the ip address so that we can filter our network capture:

 ```bash
 curl derpturkey.com -v